leobaud/Movies-ETL/README.md

 4) The script has been written to recognise the json and csv files with an specific name, as downloaded from the data sources.
 Any changes on the file names will require a little update in the script.
 Additional coding might be included so that the code accepts the files with any name given.

 5) The code is set to transform columns with specific names.
 Any column name changes in the data source (json and csv) would require a change in the code as well.
-The code runs smoothly with the original data provided, any changes to the data require a rescript of the code.
+The code runs smoothly with the correct data, any changes to the data require a rescript of the code.